learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

   title: IV.
 Psychological Measurement
   slug: iv-psychological-measurement
 quiz:
-- !Structured
-  question: "1.\tWhich of the following best establishes validity when it comes to a psychological measurement?"
+- question: "1.\tWhich of the following best establishes validity when it comes to a psychological measurement?"
   answers:
   - answer: "a.\tThe measure represents the variable the researcher intends to measure "
     correct: true